-The latest news about Rome, with lots of public transport problems (partial closure of metro line B and the Barberini stop on line A closed indefinitely), new exhibitions (Canova, Michelangelo) and other plans to remove the famous Roman cobblestones from some streets and reuse them in other ones.
+The latest news about Rome is that the city is now in the yellow zone.
+There are still lots of public transport problems, but also some new exhibitions (Damian Hirst) and plans to remove the famous Roman cobblestones from some streets and reuse them in other ones.

 Latest News Rome